Admissions Requirements for the Occupational Therapy Program

 - Overal GPA

 Candidates must keep in mind the competitive nature of the admissions process.
 Completion of required courses and initial eligibility to be screened does not guarantee admission into the program.
-Applicants are not considered accepted into the program until they receive a letter of acceptance from the Program Director/Chair of the Department of Occupational Therapy.

 NOTE: Please be aware that a felony conviction may preclude an individual from taking the certifying examination and obtaining a state license to practice.